R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Conclusion and limitations

 This paper introduced R-GTD, a regularized variant of GTD2 derived from a convex--concave saddle-point formulation.
 The proposed approach relaxes the convergence assumptions of GTD2 while preserving the core theoretical structure of GTD2.
+Beyond convergence, we further provided a geometric analysis that characterizes the limiting behavior of the R-GTD solution within the GTD2 solution set in singular regimes.
 As a result, the method achieves improved stability in ill-conditioned settings.
 We proved asymptotic convergence to the saddle point and established error bounds with respect to the true projected solution.
-In particular, the analysis reveals how regularization affects the asymptotic behavior of the solution.
-Future work includes extensions to nonlinear function approximation and finite-time convergence analysis.
+However, the current analysis is limited to linear function approximation and asymptotic convergence.
+Extending the framework to nonlinear function approximation and establishing finite-time guarantees remain important directions for future work.